Symmetry reduction for tunneling defects due to strong couplings to phonons: The [111] defect

 For a lattice distortion that varies sufficiently slowly in space, the interaction potential is given by the term that is linear in the elastic strain $\epsilon_{jl}({\bf r})$,

-Equation (\ref{e9b}) is the lowest-order term of a multipole expansion with the elastic quadrupole operator \cite{Aloisbuch,Nal01}
+Equation (\ref{e9b}) is the lowest-order term \cite{foot5} of a multipole expansion with the elastic quadrupole operator \cite{Aloisbuch,Nal01}

-with, for example, $Q_{xy}=\gamma A_{zz0}$, the elastic coupling energy $\gamma$ and the components $e_j$ of the spatial unit vector ${\bf e}$ (see Eq.(\ref{dipole_p_e})).
-Elastic perturbations induce two types of transitions as indicated by the solid arrows in Fig. \ref{spectrum}a, namely between ground and second excited and between first and third excited states but also between the degenerate states of the first and between the second excited states as well.
+with, for example, $Q_{xy}=\gamma A_{zz0}$, the elastic coupling energy $\gamma$ and the components $e_j$ and $e_l$ of ${\bf e}$.
+Elastic perturbations induce two types of transitions as indicated by the solid arrows in Fig. \ref{spectrum}a, namely between ground and second excited and between first and third excited states, but also between the degenerate states of the first excited states and between the degenerate states of the second excited states.